nasa-jpl/FlightView/README.md

 * s - Stop playback and return to the first frame return - Play/Pause
 * f - Fast Forward.
 Multiple presses increase the fast forward multiplier up to 64x faster.
 * r - Rewind.
-Multple presses inreas the rewind multiplier up to 64x faster.
+Multiple presses increase the rewind multiplier up to 64x faster.
 * a - Move back one frame.
 Only works when playback is paused.
 * d - Move forward one frame.
 Only works when playback is paused.